IST407-707/707-lecture-master/6-week6/2-ml-projects.md

 1. [Stakeholder analysis](#stakeholder-analysis) - who cares?
 2. [Objective specification](#objective-specification) - what are you trying to do for your stakeholders?
 3. [Data identification](#data-identification) - where are you going to get your data, and is it any good?
-4. [Modelling methods](#modelling-methods) - what kind of approach will you use to achieve your objectives?
+4. [Modeling methods](#modeling-methods) - what kind of approach will you use to achieve your objectives?

 Each of these items are elaborated below.